wing5wong/artisan-whs-static/source/_announcements/2021-02-02_year-9-parents-information-evening.md

 is_emergency: false
 date: 2021-02-17T04:46:53.975Z
 subtitle: Thursday, 25 February, at Cooks Gardens
+image: ""
 ---
 #### Our Inter-House Athletics Day is on Thursday, 25 February, at Cook Gardens.

 💚💛💙❤️

 **Click on bit.ly/whshouse for information regarding schedules & points updates throughout the day!** 👍